Ayutthaya Wat Chaiwatthanaram

 Continue to Chiang Mai set in mountainous northern Thailand and explore its moated Old City and thriving art scene.
 Spend the morning at an elephant sanctuary observing these culturally significant creatures in a natural environment, and learn about the distinctive flavors of Thai cuisine in an immersive cooking class.

 The journey ends in Luang Prabang, where you will step inside the sacred Pak Ou Caves, a centuries-old pilgrimage site, and visit a family home to participate in a traditional Baci ceremony.
-On your farewell evening, gain exclusive access to the National Museum after closing time for a special guided visit.
+On your farewell evening, gain exclusive access to the Royal Palace Museum after closing time for a special guided visit.

 Leading the academic component of the adventure is Dora Ching *11, executive director of Princeton’s Tang Center for East Asian Art and a Princeton Journeys study leader favorite, with expertise in Buddhist art and sacred sites.